Countdown To Partition

 WITH six weeks to go for the transfer of power, pressures continued to mount.
 The Punjab government was unable to stop the outbreak of fires that engulfed large sections of Lahore and Amritsar although Nehru urged martial law and Jinnah told Mountbatten that he did not mind if Muslims were shot.
 The bulk of the army was paralysed as instructions went out to divide units on communal lines.
+Before the week ended, Mountbatten suffered his biggest personal reverse at the hands of Jinnah.
+And as referendum neared in the Northwest Frontier Province (NWFP), the Afghan government supported Pakhtun independence and claimed the territory.

 The main task facing the British government was to finalise the historic bill designed to end British rule in India.
 Never had such an important measure been pushed through so fast.
 Telegrams flew between London and New Delhi.
 The Labour government was anxious that the bill be passed by both Houses of the British Parliament and receive royal assent by July 18—just under a month before the actual transfer of power.
 It was an elaborate piece of legislation.
 But the core was contained in a brief paragraph that brought tears to many British eyes.
 The resonant words Emperor of India were to be omitted "from the Royal Style and Tiles" of the monarch.
 For a century, India had been the Jewel in the Crown, the heart of a global empire on which the sun never set.
 The bill marked the end of an era.